-I found this photo in the war album.
+2nd Feb: Words I found this photo in the war album.
 I had to play with the levels because the words were barely visible in the original 2″ x 3″ photo, and I was amazed when I darkened it and saw what was written on this huge sign.
-It’s derived from Winston Churchill’s London broadcast on 22nd June 1941, following Germany’s invasion of Russia.
+It’s derived from Winston Churchill’s London broadcast… Continue reading

 A few poems in the anthology are copies of other soldiers’ work.
 Several are written by girlfriends and wives left back in Australia.
 They always express hope that they’ll see their men again, as in these two verses: